 And this is when things got weird.

 As demand kept shooting up and capacity stayed limited, importers started noticing that the price of shipping was climbing (quickly).
 Normally freight rates go up a couple of times a year, depending on market conditions.
 These price hikes, or GRIs, don’t even always get implemented by carriers.
-Enter 2020.
+Enter pandemic.

 Record breaking GRI streaks, unbelievably tight capacity, ongoing consumer demand, and continued port delays, if you’re shipping you’re well aware of the crisis.
 The cost of freight has skyrocketed and transit times have become wildly unpredictable.